Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Registered dietitian Julia Zumpano, RD, LD, offers some expert advice on why you should give avocado oil a try and how to use it in the kitchen.
+Registered dietitian Julia Zumpano, RD, offers some expert advice on why you should give avocado oil a try and how to use it in the kitchen.

 How healthy is avocado oil?